 The best Sunday lunches in west London

-West London’s Cow is known for putting the ‘gastro’ in gastropub, and blazing an early trail for high quality pub dining.
-These days, the menu is a mix of Continental and British Isles styles, with a proper sit-down Sunday roast being served in the upstairs dining room.
-Expect one choice, such as a forerib of beef served with a Yorkshire pud, roasties, carrots and horseradish cream, all yours for £19.
+West London’s Cow is known for putting the ‘gastro’ in gastropub, and blazing an early trail for high-quality pub dining in London.
+These days, the menu is a mixture of Continental and British Isles styles, with a proper sit-down roast served in the upstairs dining room on Sundays.
+Said roast is a no-choice affair – but when the choice is usually a beautifully cooked forerib of beef with Yorkshire pudding, roasties, carrots and horseradish cream (£19), no one’s complaining.

-With its appealing garden, this Thames-side gastropub remains a firm summer favourite.
-But as the days grow chilly, the all-day roasts – with fresh joints cooked from scratch several times throughout service so that your cut is juicy regardless of when you order – become the main draw.
-Whether you opt for rump of beef (£15.75); lemon and thyme chicken (£14.50); or pork belly with apple sauce (£14.75); your plate will come piled high with roasties, a Yorkshire pud, seasonal veg and red wine gravy.
-They go out of their way to get enough joints in, so rarely run out, but can’t guarantee it – so don’t leave it till 8pm if you can’t cope with disappointment.
+This riverside gastropub doesn’t just rely on its location for custom.
+On Sundays, the kitchen goes out of its way to keep up with demand for its roasts, with fresh joints cooked from scratch several times throughout service to ensure your cut is juicy regardless of when you order.
+Whether you opt for rump of beef (£15.75); lemon and thyme chicken (£14.50); or pork belly with apple sauce (£14.75); your plate will come piled high with roasties, Yorkshire pudding and seasonal veg, and doused in red-wine gravy.

-Try not to be put off by the bare interior of Hereford Road (there's not a single picture on the walls) - Tom Pemberton's British cooking provides all the visual nourishment you'll need.
+Don’t be put off by the bare interiors of Hereford Road – Tom Pemberton's British cooking provides all the visual nourishment you'll need.
 Pemberton worked for the ground-breaking St John Bread & Wine, and the influence of Fergus Henderson is apparent.
-There’s always a roast, usually a forerib of beef with a Yorkshire pud, roast potatoes, roast parsnips and gravy (£16.50), though sometimes they do a roast pork belly (with the same trimmings, only apple sauce instead of gravy), for £14.50.
-For something more off-beat, the daily-changing main menu offers the likes of grilled mackerel with cucumber and kohlrabi, or pork chop with courgettes and saffron.
+On Sundays, there’s always a roast – usually a forerib of beef with a Yorkshire pud, roast potatoes, roast parsnips and gravy, or roast Middle White pork with apple sauce and all the trimmings, with more adventurous options such as mutton and game when in season.